AsleshSura/StockCharts/README.md

 3. Select the time range for comparison
 4. Click "Compare Stocks" to view side-by-side charts
 5. Analyze the relative performance of both stocks

+### Export/Download Options
+**Single Chart Mode:**
+1. Load a stock chart by searching for any symbol
+2. Export controls will appear below the stock information
+3. Click "Export Chart as PNG" to download the chart image
+4. Click "Export Data as CSV" to download stock data in spreadsheet format

+**Comparison Mode:**
+1. Load both comparison charts with stock symbols
+2. Export controls will appear below the comparison information
+3. Click "Export Charts as PNG" to download a combined image of both charts
+4. Click "Export Data as CSV" to download comparison data for both stocks

+**Export Features:**
+- Automatic file naming with stock symbol and current date
+- High-quality PNG images (1600x600 for comparisons, chart resolution for single)
+- CSV files include OHLC data (Open, High, Low, Close, Volume)
+- Downloads start immediately with no additional configuration needed

 ### Theme Switching
 - Click the moon/sun icon in the top-right corner